-All badge claims recorded by FR or PR require a declaration per 1.1.3.
+All badge claims recorded by FR or PR require a declaration per 1.1.4 with the exception of the 5-hour duration flight for Silver/Gold flights (4.3.2 refers).
 For any distance claim other than Straight Distance from release, the declaration shall also include a list of way point coordinates.
 The declaration must be identical in every FR and/or PR used, with the exception stated in 2.3b.

 - a.
-A written or internet declaration is mandatory for PR-recorded flights and is an option for any Silver or Gold flight.
-This type of declaration supersedes any earlier FR or PR declaration.
-Along with the content specified in 1.1.3, it must include the pilot and OO signatures, the date and time of signing, and the FRs or PRs used.
-A hard copy of all written or internet declarations made for a given flight shall be submitted with claim material. - b.
+An internet declaration, where NAC-approved, is an option for Silver or Gold flights recorded by an NAC-approved PR or an IGC-approved FR, and supersedes any earlier FR or PR recorded declaration.
+Along with the content specified in 1.1.4, it must include the OO name(s), and the type and serial ID of each FR or PR used.
+A hard copy of all internet declarations made for a given flight shall be submitted with claim material. - b.
 Any error in the declaration will invalidate a Diamond or Diploma claim.
-If the data file for a Silver or Gold flight recorded by any FR or PR omits or has the incorrect pilot name and/or glider type and unique identification, the OO correction certificate in 4.4.2c shall be submitted with claim materials. - c.
-Diamond Goal, Diamond Distance and Diploma Distance require an FR-generated declaration and if multiple FRs are used, the declaration in each FR must be identical for a claim to be valid.
+If the data file for a Silver or Gold flight recorded by any FR or PR omits or has the incorrect pilot name or glider ID, an OO correction certificate (4.4.2c) may be submitted with the claim. - c.
+Diamond and Diploma flights require an FR-generated declaration and if multiple FRs are used, the declaration in each FR must be identical for a claim to be valid.

-SC3C-2.6 has general notes on declarations and SC3C-6.4 on the declaration format as it appears in an .igc file, and Appendix 4 for a sample written declaration form.
-Consult the FR manufacturer's user manual for the method an FR uses to record the declaration date and time.
+SC3C-2.6 has general notes on declarations and SC3C-6.4 on the declaration format as it appears in an .igc file.
+Consult the FR user manual for the method an FR uses to record the declaration date and time.